 When you file for divorce first, you have more control over the process going forward.
 The following sections highlight some of the benefits that come with being ahead of the curve.

 You Get First Choice for Professional Help, Including Divorce Attorneys.

 If your marriage has deteriorated to the point where you’re considering a divorce, acting first allows you to have first choice of local attorneys.
 You can choose a divorce lawyer to fight for your rights and the best terms possible.
 Because an attorney can learn confidential information during a consultation, it’s a conflict of interest for an attorney to speak to you if your spouse has already consulted with them.

 Divorce can be one of life’s most stressful, emotionally draining experiences.
 It involves major decisions about your joint assets and debts, about who will stay in the family home, and probably most importantly about child custody arrangements, including visitation and support.
 Having the right attorney can make all the difference in the outcome.

 At Men’s & Fathers’ Rights Divorce Lawyers, our divorce and family law attorneys will be there for you.
 We will help you navigate all legal hurdles and provide guidance to avoid mistakes that will affect your future and that of your family.
 We will be at your side, fighting for your rights from the start and throughout the entire divorce process.

-Call us today at 201-880-9770, so we can discuss your unique situation, answer your questions and concerns, and show you how we can help.
-The sooner you contact us the better, so we can get you in the best possible position before you file for divorce.
+Call our New Jersey law firm today at (201) 880-9770, so we can discuss your unique situation, address your questions and concerns, and show you how we can help.
+The sooner you contact us, the sooner we can get you in the best possible position before you file for divorce.